 DISCLOSURE AS PER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION ANDREDRESSAL) ACT 2013

-The number of complaints received during the financial year 2016-17 under the SexualHarassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013 isavailable in the Business Responsibility Report which is partof this Annual Report.
+the Company has complied with the provisions related to constitution of InternalComplaints Committee under the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 the number of complaints received during the financialyear 2018-19 under the Sexual Harassment of Women at Workplace (Prevention Prohibitionand Redressal) Act 2013 is available in the Business Responsibility Report which is partof this Annual Report.

 OTHER DISCLOSURES AND REPORTING

-Your directors state that no disclosure or reporting is required with respect to thefollowing items as there were no transactions on these items during the year under review:
+Your Directors state that no disclosure or reporting is required with respect to thefollowing items as there were no transactions on these items during the year under review:

 1. Change in the nature of business of the Company.

 2. Issue of equity shares with differential rights as to dividend voting or otherwise.

 3. Any remuneration or commission received by Managing Director of the Company fromany of its subsidiary.

 4. Issue of shares (including sweat equity shares) to employees of the Company underany scheme save and except ESOS referred to in this report.

 5. Material changes and commitments if any affecting the financial position of thecompany which have occurred between the end of the financial year of the company to whichthe financial statements relate and the date of the report.